• Skip to primary navigation

 Storage

 • Freezer friendly?
-Unused dumpling sauce can be stored in a freezer friendly airtight container and frozen up to 4 months or until you see freezer burn.
-Thaw it in the fridge or at room temperature to enjoy.
+Unused dumpling sauce can be stored in a freezer friendly airtight container and frozen up to 4 months.
+To enjoy, defrost the sauce overnight in the fridge and let it come to room temperature before consuming.

 Pairing Suggestions

-This versatile sauce also serves well with:
+Dumpling sauce also serves well with:

-• rice or fried rice.
+• rice or fried rice

 • fried noodles, plain noodles, or soup noodles.